MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netringsetrxpostfragmentiterator.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-The **NetRingSetRxPostFragmentIterator** method advances the beginning of the post section for a receive queue's fragment ring to the current index of the ring's post fragment iterator.
+The **NetRingSetRxPostFragmentIterator** method advances the beginning of the post section for a receive (Rx) queue's fragment ring to the current index of the ring's post fragment iterator.

 ## Syntax